StavrosD/Udacity-AzureDevOps-BuildingA_CI-CD_Pipeline/README.md

 cat your-keyfile-path
 ```

+You may setup SSH access for one project or for all projects.
+I will describe the process of setting up access to all projects.
+If you want to give SSH acces to a specific project, follow the process in the YouTube video (link on the bottom of this readme).
 Now, use [GitHub Settings -> SSH and PGP keys](https://github.com/settings/keys) and click "New SSH key"

 Enter a title and paste your sha key in the "Key" field.